334-566-2023 (Main Office)

 Troy Junior Women’s League Scholarship

-Troy Rotary Club Nolan Hatcher Service Above Self Scholarship
+Troy Rotary Club Nolan Hatcher and Interact Service Above Self Scholarship

 U.S.D.A.
 2020 1890 National Scholarship Application Cycle